 Packages automatically generate debug symbol packages at build time, the

-packages have the package name extension -dbgsym
+packages have the package name extension -dbgsym.

 Infrastructure

-To be able to benefit from dbgsym
+To be able to benefit from dbgsym packages, the infrastructure must be ready

 for them, the requirements are: